Cumulative Consensus Score: Label-Free and Model-Agnostic Evaluation of Object Detectors in Deployment: Introduction

-A key difficulty in designing CCS is that many uncertainty estimation techniques require architectural changes or large ensembles of models, which make fair comparisons costly and impractical.
-CCS avoids these drawbacks by using Test-Time Data Augmentation (TTDA) that preserves the detector architecture and requires no additional training.
-In practice, several photometric variations of an image are processed by the detector to produce bounding boxes.
-The overlap between bounding boxes from different augmentations is then quantified using Intersection over Union (IoU).
-For each bounding box, the best-matching box across augmentations is identified, and these maximum overlaps are averaged to produce a consensus score.
-By aggregating these scores across augmentation pairs, CCS provides a single value that reflects the stability of predictions at the image level, enabling the comparison of two object detectors.
-As the design is independent of model architecture, CCS can be applied uniformly across both single-stage and two-stage detectors, making it broadly suitable for real-world monitoring pipelines.
+A key difficulty is that many uncertainty estimation techniques require architectural changes or large ensembles, making comparisons costly.
+CCS instead uses Test-Time Data Augmentation (TTDA) and requires no additional training.
+In practice, several photometric variations of an image are processed to produce bounding boxes, and their overlap is quantified using Intersection over Union (IoU).
+CCS aggregates these overlaps into a single image-level consensus score, enabling comparison between two detectors.

 We validate CCS in controlled experiments by comparing its outputs against ground-truth-based metrics including F1 score, Probabilistic Detection Quality (pPDQ), and Optimal Correction Cost (OC-cost).
-Experiments across datasets such as Open Images~\cite{kuznetsova2020open} and KITTI~\cite{geiger2012ready}, and across architectures including Faster R-CNN~\cite{ren2016fasterrcnnrealtimeobject}, RetinaNet~\cite{lin2017focal} and SSD~\cite{liu2016ssd} show that CCS achieves over $90\%$ congruence with these established measures.
-Importantly, CCS provides results at the image level rather than only at the dataset level.
-This enables the identification of under-performing cases where a detector produces unstable or inconsistent predictions across augmentations, allowing engineers to pinpoint problematic inputs and guide targeted improvements.
-These results demonstrate that CCS provides a robust and scalable foundation for DevOps-style monitoring of object detectors without reliance on costly human annotation.
+Experiments across datasets such as Open Images~\cite{kuznetsova2020open} and KITTI~\cite{geiger2012ready}, and across architectures including Faster R-CNN~\cite{ren2016fasterrcnnrealtimeobject}, RetinaNet~\cite{lin2017focal} and SSD~\cite{liu2016ssd} show that CCS achieves over $90\%$ congruence with these established measures, with qualitative consistency further confirmed on COCO~\cite{lin2014microsoft} and BDD100K~\cite{yu2020bdd100k}.
+Importantly, CCS provides results at the image level, enabling the identification of under-performing cases where predictions become unstable across benign transformations allowing engineers to pinpoint problematic inputs and guide targeted improvements.